 What’s new

-Crews are conducting watermain flushing in West Kelowna neighbourhoods as part of the City’s annual maintenance of the water distribution system.
+Crews conduct watermain flushing in West Kelowna neighbourhoods as part of the City’s annual maintenance of the distribution system.

-During flushing, customers may experience reduced water pressure or discolouration.
+During flushing, customers may experience reduced water pressure or discolouration and a precautionary Water Quality Advisory will be in effect in the area.
 Any disruption should be brief and only occur while mains in the area are being flushed.
+If you notice discolored water, please run the cold tap until clear - do not consume discolored water; do not use discolored water to make/mix infant formula.

 Customers should take some important steps before, during and after flushing moves to their areas.